Turkey court rules to keep US pastor in detention - Journal du Cameroun

 Jolley told reporters she was seriously concerned by the “wild conspiracies, tortured logic, secret witnesses but no evidence.

 “Where is the evidence?
-Where the proof, investigation, the documentation?” she asked.
+Where is the proof, investigation, the documentation?” she asked.

 “Upon this rests a man’s life… We leave here with grave reservations about the future of an innocent man.”